w3c/secure-the-web-forward-workshop/papers/wip.md

 There are many security tools that try to defend web apps in runtime in the browser by redefining and protecting built in JavaScript APIs.
 The need for such tools grows with the difficulty in securing web apps supply chains which results in having a hard time detecting changes in the supply chain that might cause harm in the victim's browser.

-For example, if a malicious code manages to execute within the browser of the vicitm, it can try accessing some secrets stored by the app in the `localStorage` - therefore we have different security tools which attempt to better control access to such sensitive APIs by redefining their behaviour to be more selective on which code is allowed to access it and which code isn't.
+For example, if a malicious code manages to execute within the browser of the victim, it can try accessing some secrets stored by the app in the `localStorage` - therefore we have different security tools which attempt to better control access to such sensitive APIs by redefining their behaviour to be more selective on which code is allowed to access it and which code isn't.

 ## Problem